 -you’re travelling abroad and drinking the local water is not recommended

-Note that there was no sodium in Ciego Montero (the brand of bottled water we used in Cuba) but there was 120mg of sulphate.
+Note that there was no sodium in Ciego Montero (the brand of bottled water we used in Cuba).
+There is 120mg of sulphate.
 I wasn’t thrilled about having any content of anything but a bit of comparison here on this site put my mind at ease.
 Some are so worried that they bring down the pre-mixed cans of formula in their checked luggage.
-While this is a surefire way to pay a fortune in baggage overweight fees, if the cost is worth the piece of mind to you, then it’s worth the expense.
+This is a surefire way to pay a fortune in baggage overweight fees.
+But if the cost is worth the piece of mind to you, then it’s worth the expense.

 Bottle Feeding Travel Tips – Sterilizing

 If your baby’s three-months-old and younger, you’ll need to boil the water regardless.
-And if you plan on sterilizing your bottles in the hotel room, you’ll need also need a travel kettle – and it’s not nearly as big of a pain as it sounds…
+And if you plan on sterilizing your bottles in the hotel room, you’ll need also need a travel kettle.
+It’s not nearly as big of a pain as it sounds…

 If you’re not already using them, for travel the easiest bottles to use are the ones with the sterilized bags.
-This way you really only have to wash/sterilize the nipples and caps, and they take up much less space in your carry-on/luggage as well.
-In a perfect world your accommodation has a kitchenette or at least a microwave, which would make packing your microwave sterilizer a sensible option – especially since you could pack all your gear inside of it, and it’s handy to have on the counter as a catch-all for all your feeding gear before you do the washing up at the end of the night.
+This way you really only have to wash/sterilize the nipples and cap.
+And they take up much less space in your carry-on/luggage as well.
+In a perfect world, your accommodation has a kitchenette or at least a microwave, which would make packing your microwave sterilizer a sensible option.
+You can pack all your gear inside of it.
+And it’s handy to have on the counter as a catch-all for all your feeding gear before you do the washing up at the end of the night.